Need help?

 6. What is the best place to place the raft on my boat?

-7. How often is the raft checked?
+7. How often should the raft be checked?

 Life rafts of any type must be checked annually by means of an inflation test.
 In addition, every five years, a gas cylinder load test is required.
 While it is true that a raft, properly stored in its container and in an appropriate environment, can remain operational for several years in terms of its materials, it is important to note that the useful life of these is not affected by the passage of time itself, but by its exposure to the elements.
 However, the contents of the raft do have an expiration date, especially with regard to the first aid kit, batteries and signaling pyrotechnics.